This week, Mental Health Week, should be a time of healing and compassion, or at least awareness.

 While the fallout of Elijah Doughty’s death has shed a very visible light on the issue of suicide, it’s also critical for us to remember that depression, anxiety and any number of other mental health issues can be invisible, insidious and unknown until it’s too late.

-Twenty-six year-old Sydney based musician Fergus Miller – known as Bored Nothing – died earlier this week, after what friends deem a long battle with depression.
+Twenty-six year-old Melbourne-based musician Fergus Miller – known as Bored Nothing – died earlier this week, after what friends deem a long battle with depression.

 In his own way – in the way of so many troubled artists who suffer their own personal grief publicly – Miller spent his too-short career addressing the very issues that tragically got the better of him; the issues we have this week for.